ebjorntvedt-csgroup/production-common/docs/architecture/README.md

 The RS provides the processing chain in a Cloud environment by containerizing the micro-services enabling the systematic processing of the Sentinel satellites data.
 For Sentinel-1, Sentinel-2 and Sentinel-3 satellits the raw data received by CADIP and EDIP is systematically processed and made available to end consumers via PRIP.

 The RS implements CADIP (CADU Interface Delivery Point) interface to ingest the downlinked raw data.
 The interface allows to query sessions and associated files (chunks) using OData4 interface over the internet.
 The RS Service detects and downloads the raw data using its Trigger and Worker components.
-The RS also impelemnts EDIP ("EDRS-ICD-ADSO-1000830938) interfaces  are used by PRO to poll for new CADU/DSIB files and download and ingest raw files.
+The RS also implements EDIP ("EDRS-ICD-ADSO-1000830938) interfaces that are used by PRO to poll for new CADU/DSIB files and download and ingest raw files.
 The XBIP interface is the predecessor of the CADIP and realized on the WebDav protocol, but should not be used in new implementations anymore.

 ### Interfaces Context
-Following context diagram illustrates the relationship between the RS PRO system with other systems.
+The following context diagram illustrates the relationship between the RS PRO system with other systems.

 ![8b153b50a63b1605974e1d2b59a6c1e9.png](media/8b153b50a63b1605974e1d2b59a6c1e9.png)